 The best calculators will have the most features, that’s a given.
-But the real question is, what features do you actually need for GCSE Maths?
+But the real question is, what features do you need for GCSE Maths?

 The most important feature you’ll need is GCSE calculation.
-This is just the basic functions you need for calculation at GCSE level, and all of the calculators in this article have this feature.
+This is just the basic functions you need for calculation at GCSE level, and all the calculators in this article have this feature.

 Another feature you’ll want to look out for is a statistics setting.
 This feature is especially useful if you’re planning on taking A-Level Maths at college, but it can also be useful at GCSE level.